youyupei/PrimeSpotter/README.md

 ## Output:
 1. Sorted bam file with the internally primed reads flagged as `T` as the IP tag, otherwise `F`
-2. A summary txt file report the number and proportion of internally primed reads.
+2. A summary txt file reports the number and proportion of internally primed reads.
 3. A table counting the number of internally primed (IP) reads versus non-IP reads.
 The table contains the following columns:
  - Gene_id : Gene id
  - IP_count: count of IP reads